-In our previous proposal, we bypass the estimate of the long-run variance for each test and fortunately this does not affect our FDR control because the non-normalized test statistics still possess the symmetry properties under the null.
-When the observations are homogenous and have a constant long-run variance, a modified procedure with normalization step is equivalent to our proposed method.
-However, under heteroskedasticity, a test with smaller long-run variance will be missed with a large probability, and this creates a fairness issue when comparing effects from different tests.
-Incorporation of a suitable estimate of the long-run variance for each individual test shall improve the detection power under the heterogenous cases.
-In this Section, we provide a simple estimator.
+In our previously proposed method, we bypass the long-run variance estimation for each test and fortunately, this does not affect our FDR control because the nonnormalized test statistics still possess the symmetry properties under the null hypothesis.
+When observations are homogeneous and have constant long-run variance, a modified procedure with a normalization step is equivalent to our proposed method.
+However, under heteroskedasticity, a test with a lower long-run variance will be missed with a high probability, which creates a fairness issue when comparing the effects of different tests.
+Incorporating a suitable estimate of long-run variance for each individual test will improve detection power in heterogeneous cases.
+In this section, we provide a simple estimator.